Event Roadshow Planning: The 2020 Guide

 Ensuring that your goals meet this criteria will help you to give definitive structure to the planning process.
 Having detailed, measurable goals is just as important as actually achieving them.

-Below are a checklist of questions you should keep in mind while formulating your goals.
+Below is a checklist of questions you should keep in mind while formulating your goals.

 Now that the event goals are set and the roadshow is officially given the green light, the next key part of the initial planning stages is to strategically map out the roadshow route.
-Where you choose to hold this event will largely impact the success rate.
+Where you choose to hold this event will largely impact the success of your event.

 As discussed in the previous sections, dive into previous event data to better understand your demographic.
-Perhaps a significant portion of previous attendees have come in from the west coast, so having a few stops along California may prove successful to the event brand.
+Perhaps a significant portion of your target audience is based on the west coast.
+In this case, having a roadshow event in California may prove successful for your event brand.

 Event Roadshow Content

 Now that the foundational parts of the event roadshow have been put in place, it is now time to flesh out the content of the roadshow.
 The tricky part of preparing event content for a roadshow series is to create content that is simultaneously tailored to each location’s audience while also maintaining a unifying message.
 Thus, make sure to set aside enough time to plan out the event content and event marketing so that the topics and messages resonates with the attendees at each stop.